Generic Name: methyltestosterone (METH-il-tes-TOS-ter-one)

 - Android should be used with extreme caution in CHILDREN.
 Android may speed up bone development in children, which could result in children not reaching their full growth potential.
 Talk with your doctor for more information.

 - PREGNANCY and BREAST-FEEDING: Do not use Android if you are pregnant.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if Android is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using Android.

 Possible side effects of Android: